Peter Lindsay Memorial Lecture

 Paul was awarded the 2001 Nobel Prize in Physiology or Medicine along with Leland Hartwell and Tim Hunt for their discoveries of protein molecules that control the division (duplication) of cells in the cell cycle.
 In 1989 he was elected a Fellow of the Royal Society (FRS) and in 1995 he received the Royal Society Royal Medal and became a foreign associate of the US National Academy of Sciences.
 He received the Albert Lasker Award for Basic Medical Research in 1998 and was knighted in 1999.
 He was awarded the French Legion d'Honneur in 2002 and the Royal Society Copley Medal in 2005.
 He was elected a Foreign Honorary member of the American Academy of Arts and Sciences in April 2006 and has been a member of the Council for Science and Technology advising the Prime Minister since 2000.
 In 2013 he became the winner of the Albert Einstein World Award of Science conferred by the World Cultural Council.

-2016 From Mars to the Multiverse: Life, Space and the Cosmos - Martin Rees
+2016 From Mars to the Multiverse: Life, Space and the Cosmos - Lord Martin Rees OM

-The 9th Peter Lindsay Memorial Lecture was presented by The Lord Rees of Ludlow OM on 24 February 2016.
+The 9th Peter Lindsay Memorial Lecture - From Mars to the Multiverse: Life, Space and the Cosmoswas presented by The Lord Rees of Ludlow OM on 24 February 2016.

 Unmanned spacecraft have visited the other planets of our Solar System (and some of their moons), beaming back pictures of varied and distinctive worlds - but none propitious for life.
 But prospects are far more interesting when we extend our gaze to other stars: Most stars are, like our Sun, orbited by retinues of planets.
 Our home Galaxy contains a billion planets like the Earth.
 Will post-humans one day visit some of them?
 Or are they inhabited already?
 If so, are the 'aliens' organic or 'AI'?